 Linda Summersea is the author of the The Girl with the Black and Blue Doll, an honest and optimistic book about persevering through childhood depression in a dysfunctional household.
 In fact, it’s pretty darn funny for a WTF kind of childhood.

 That’s me– the healing child who thought everyone’s childhood was like that.

 In 2013, I decided that I was tired of being haunted by the childhood memories of neglect and psychological suffering that had continued to influence my life for more than 50 years.
 I joined a Writers Group and began writing down every possible childhood memory that I could think of covering my first horrid memory at age 3 through leaving home at age 18.

 As I dumped the memories into the manuscript, the girl with the black and blue doll began to heal, and I began a process of self-examination that shivered with anger in the beginning and fell silent with forgiveness in the afterwards.

-The Girl with the Black and Blue Doll exposes the white underbelly of my vulnerability with this memoir of survival in a dysfunctional three generation household in New England during the 1950s and 60s.
+The Girl with the Black and Blue Doll exposes the white underbelly of my vulnerability with this memoir of survival in a dysfunctional household.

 What I’ve learned: the healing child will always be present in the adult, but in my case, the Survival and Healing have now become (almost) Forgiveness.
 Although I spent most of my life as a loner, most of my peers would have never guessed what I was hiding inside.
 My adult persona has always been quite able to present a strong front.
 In addition to expressing myself through writing, I love public speaking.
 I love radio and television as a medium of expression, along with the arts that have brought me such joy.

 For many years I was an Art teacher and teacher of Youth-at-Risk.
 My childhood experiences led me to spend many years on the road, providing arts residencies in under-served communities where I learned as much as I taught.